melusina-org/cid/README.md

 improve, to share with team mates and collaborators, and that can be deployed easily either locally, on bare metal or in the cloud.

-It is based on Debian, Ubuntu, Jenkins, Sonartype Nexus and Icinga2.
+# Introduction

+The **El Cid** project aims at providing a complete continuous integration and delivery system that is easy to incrementally improve, to share with team mates and collaborators, and that can be deployed easily either locally, on bare metal or in the cloud.

 ## Benefits and Features

+We review the benefits of using **El Cid** and the features of the system.
+Since the project is at an early stage, some features are not yet implemented and are marked with a _[FUTURE]_ tag.

-- Escape the hold of the Monolithic Continuous Integration and Deployment Server
+  - Escape the hold of the Monolithic Continuous Integration and Delivery Server.
-- Instant recreation of the continuous integration pipepline after a disaster
+  - Instantly recreate the continuous integration and delivery pipepline after a disaster.
-- Share your continuous integration and deployment scripts with your contributors
+  - [FUTURE] Share your continuous integration and delivery scripts with your contributors.
-- Build Debian packages for your software and simplify operations
-- Make your Ansible-based deployment and maintenance routines accessible to your developers
-- Integrated artefact repositories
+  - [FUTURE] Use integrated artefact repositories.
-- Integrated monitoring system
+  - [FUTURE] Use integrated monitoring system.

-### Escape the hold of the Monolithic Continuous Integration and Deployment Server
+### Escape the hold of the Monolithic Continuous Integration and Delivery Server

-Since setting-up and integrating a Jenkins continuous integration deployment server can be quite a lengthy process, it is common for organization to start with one server and pack every job related to all projects into this very server.
+Since setting-up and integrating a continuous integration and delivery server can be quite a lengthy process, it is common for organization to start with one server and pack every job related to any project into this very server.
 In a wimplash, this results in a monolithic system whose availability is criticial to the organization with a lot of subtle dependencies and conditions that make it hard or impossible to upgrade.
-With **El Cid** a new continuous integration and development environment can be set up in minutes with a single command, it makes it very easy to escape the monolithic continuous integration and deployment server anti-pattern by allocating a continuous integration and deployment pipeline per project.
+With **El Cid** a new continuous integration and delivery environment can be set up in minutes.
+It makes it very easy to escape the monolithic continuous integration and delivery server anti-pattern by allocating a continuous integration and delivery pipeline per project.

-### Recreate instantly the continuous integration pipepline after a disaster
+### Instantly recreate the continuous integration and delivery pipepline after a disaster

-Continuous integration and deployment scripts are valuable assets of your organization and are the results of several improvement iterations.
-They therefore deserve to be kept under version control or to be dumped in restorable backups.
-This is why **El Cid** implements a dump and restore routine that can rapidly recreate the corresponding continous integration pipeline.
+Continuous integration and delivery scripts are valuable assets of your organization and are the results of several improvement iterations.
+They therefore deserve to be kept under version control and to be dumped in restorable backups.
+This is why **El Cid** implements a dump and restore routine that can rapidly recreate the corresponding continous integration and delivery pipelines.

-### Share your continuous integration and deployment scripts with your contributors
+### [FUTURE] Share your continuous integration and deployment scripts with your contributors

-Contributors of a project, should they be volunteers in a free-software project or free-lancers hired by a company, should have access to your continuous integration and deployment pipeline.
+Projects are accomplished by various contributors, regular employees of a company, volunteers in a free-software project, externals or free-lancers hired by a company.
+These contributors should have access to continuous integration and delivery pipeline.
-**El Cid** makes it easy to share a continuous integration and deployment with your contributors without granting them access to restricted ressoures or secrets simply by allowing you to share your continuous integration and deployment pipeline as a restorable dump or as a full VirtualBox appliance which can be deployed instantly even in UNIX-hostile environments.
+**El Cid** makes it easy to share a continuous integration and delivery environment with contributors without granting them access to restricted ressoures or secrets simply by allowing us to share our continuous integration and deployment pipeline as a source code repository which can instantly be turned into a working continuous integration and delivery environment.

-### Build Debian packages for your software and simplify operations
+### [FUTURE] Build Debian packages for your software and simplify operations

 Packaging software for the Debian and Ubuntu distributions is a notoriously complex activity, and there is neither a standard set of